gockets-project/gockets/README.md

 ## Running

 Execute binary created after building.
+Pass `-h` to get help about arguments

 ## Usage
 By default daemon is listening to **8844** port.
 Change it in `main` function if needed.